This (updated) guide reviews all of the best low-fat dog foods this year.

 Many dog food brands reduce their fat content by increasing grains, which can be detrimental to dogs with allergies.
 Blue Buffalo Basics offers that same low-fat diet with easily-digestible and non-allergenic ingredients like turkey and potatoes.
 It also contains oatmeal and brown rice, which are harmless to allergic dogs and provide substantial energy and fiber.

 Moreover, the recipe contains pumpkin, which naturally soothes the stomach and prevents indigestion and acidity.
 Essential micronutrients like minerals, vitamins, and antioxidants are also present in the food to strengthen the immune system and promote general wellness.
-More importantly, since the recipe has fewer calories, it will help your dog stay slim and fit.
+Since the recipe has fewer calories, it will help your dog stay slim and fit.

 Ratings: